 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
 Battle of Elizabethtown (approx. 5.6 miles away); Mount Horeb Presbyterian Church and Cemetery (approx. 9 miles away); White Lake CCC Camp (approx. 9.9 miles away); Memorial for Four World War II Aviators (approx. 10.3 miles away); Old Brown Marsh Presbyterian Church (approx. 10.6 miles away); a different marker also named Old Brown Marsh Presbyterian Church (approx. 12½ miles away); Whistler’s Mother (approx. 12.6 miles away); Oakland (approx. 13.3 miles away).

 1. Future Farmers of America Essay.
 North Carolina Highway Historical Marker Program (Submitted on January 1, 2015.)

 2. NC FFA Center.
 (Submitted on January 1, 2015.)

 Categories. • Agriculture • Education •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on December 31, 2014.
-This page has been viewed 250 times since then.
+This page has been viewed 285 times since then and 10 times this year.
 Photo 1. submitted on December 31, 2014. • Bernard Fisher was the editor who published this page.

 Editor’s want-list for this marker.
 Wide shot of marker and its surroundings. • Can you help?